dward2/BME547/syllabus.md

 ## Course Delivery

+### UPDATE
+__As of 1/1/22, the lectures on Wednesday, January 5, Monday, January 10, and Wednesday, January 12 will be hed on ZOOM.
+See the Zoom Meeting section of Sakai for the link.__

 ### Lecture
 Monday / Wednesday 3:30 pm to 4:45 pm
-Location:  Fitzpatrick Schiciano B 146
+Location:  Fitzpatrick Schiciano B 1466

 Attendance at lectures is an expectation of the course.
 Bringing a laptop computer for working in class is highly recommended.